Lemonexe/VLizard/docs/user/test_theory.md

 The conventional criterion is then $|D-J| < 10$.

 Empirical parameter $J$ is not theoretically founded, and according to J. Wisniak, many systems do not conform to it.
 The test is therefore deprecated.
+It is also not supported for isothermal data (does not make sense, use the Redlich-Kister test instead).

 ### Slope test